 In exercise of powers conferred by proviso (k) to sub-section (1) of Section 2 of the TRAI Act, the Central Government, vide Notification No. SO 44(E) dated 9th January, 2004, has notified broadcasting and cable services to be telecommunication service.

 The TRAI (Amendment) Act, 2000 had led to reconstitution of the Authority.
 It consists of one Chairperson, two full-time members and two part-time members.
-The present composition of the Authority is as follows
+To see the present composition click here https://trai.gov.in

 An Appellate Tribunal, known as Telecom Disputes Settlement and Appellate Tribunal (TDSAT), was established by the Central Government in May, 2000 to adjudicate any dispute between a licensor and a licensee; between two or more service providers; between a service provider and a group of consumers; and to hear and dispose of appeal against any direction, decision or order of the Telecom Regulatory Authority of India.
 The Tribunal, therefore, exercise both original and appellate jurisdiction.

 An appeal has been provided against the final order of the Appellate Tribunal to the Supreme Court under Section 18 of the Act.
 However, there is no appeal against the interlocutory orders of the Appellate Tribunal to the Supreme Court.

 Section 14-B (1) of the Act, 1997, lays down that the Appellate Tribunal shall consist of a Chairperson and not more than two Members to be appointed, by Notification, by Central Government.